 3) Write a letter to the service provider or contractor.
 If you are unable to reach a solution in-person, write a letter outlining your concerns and what resolution you would like to see.
 Keep a copy of the letter for your records.

-4) Consider your dispute resolution options.
-Provided the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws, you can engage in mediation or arbitration to resolve the issue as long as the service provider or contractor agrees to this dispute resolution method.
-Find a mediator or arbitrator by visiting the ADR Institute of Alberta’s Online Directory.
+Provided the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws, you can engage in mediation or arbitration to resolve the issue as long as the service provider or contractor agrees to it.
+Find a mediator or arbitrator through the ADR Institute of Alberta’s Online Directory.

 Tips